-This includes SEO, but it can also involve writing a piece of content intended to go viral in your target market or get noticed by industry publications.
+This includes SEO, but it can also involve writing a piece of content intended to go viral in your target market or get noticed by industry publications and target audiences.

 Content marketing strategies like those can have a more immediate impact on your business.
 That makes them a better choice for small startups than SEO, but they’re still fairly hit-or-miss.